Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/index.md

 === "Self-Guided"

-    !!! warning "You will provision the infrastructure yourself, using your Azure subscription!
-[Let's Get Started!](./01-Self-Guided.md)"
+    !!! info "You need to provision the infrastructure yourself!
+[Jump to the Self-Guided Section](./01-Self-Guided.md) now!"

 === "Microsoft AI Tour"

-    !!! info "You will use a Skillable VM with pre-provisioned infrastructure!
-[Let's Get Started!](./02-Skillable.md)"
+    !!! info "You will use a pre-provisioned VM from Skillable!
+[Jump ahead to the Skillable-Based Section.](./02-Skillable.md)"

 === "Microsoft Ignite"

-    !!! info "You will use a Skillable VM with pre-provisioned infrastructure!
-[Let's Get Started!](./02-Skillable.md)"
+    !!! info "You will use a pre-provisioned VM from Skillable!
+[Jump ahead to the Skillable-Based Section.](./02-Skillable.md)"